DanielLiamAnderson/Packaide/README.md

 #### Getting started on MacOS

-On MacOS, assuming you have a C++ compiler and recent version of Python3 with Pip, you should be able to get up and running with
+On MacOS, with a recent version of Python3 with Pip, you should be able to get up and running with

 ```
 brew install cgal geos